Indiana State Office of Rural Health Programs

 State Office of Rural Health (SORH)

 The mission of the Indiana State Office of Rural Health is to enhance the growth of public health services, funding sources, and education opportunities for every Indiana rural resident.
-Established in 1992, SORH is located in Indiana State Department of Health’s (ISDH) Primary Care Office.
-The office is supervised by the Director of the Primary Care Office.
-The Director of SORH oversees the Flex grant and the submission of all sub-contracts from the Flex grant.
+The Indiana SORH is located in Indiana State Department of Health’s (ISDH) Division of Primary Care, Chronic Disease and Rural Health.

 The purpose of the SHIP is to help small rural hospitals do any or all of the following: pay for costs related to implementation of prospective payment systems (PPS), comply with provisions of the Health Insurance Portability and Accountability Act (HIPAA) and reduce medical errors and support quality improvement.
 The SHIP Grant Program was first authorized by the Balanced Budget Refinement Act of 1999 of the Social Security Act.

 Eligible hospitals apply for this grant program, through the Indiana State Office of Rural Health (SORH).
 Indiana SORH receives funding based on the number of eligible hospitals that apply.
 The SORH acts as a direct pass through and distributes the funding through one contract to the Indiana Hospital Association.
 This pooling of resources and partnership with IHA creates the Indiana SHIP Hospital Network and ensures that the projects offered to the hospitals create meaningful impact in a collaborative learning atmosphere.
 The projects being offered to hospitals in the network fall into the following categories:

 - Value Based Purchasing (such as improving data collection activities in order to facilitate reporting to Hospital Compare)